Send-Decision API vs. Traditional Email Verification API

 What happens with catch-all and unknown addresses?

 Roughly 30-40% of B2B email addresses sit on catch-all domains, where the mail server accepts everything, so SMTP alone can't confirm a specific mailbox exists.
-InboxPolicy maps unknown or catch-all evidence to the review action rather than guessing it as safe.
+InboxPolicy maps unknown results to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness.
 MillionVerifier, by contrast, is built to resolve unknowns aggressively, which is one reason it works well for one-shot bulk cleaning where you'd rather force a verdict than flag ambiguity.

 When is a traditional verification API the better choice?